Download the Fact Sheet (Updated 2015)

 Immigrants, Latinos, and Asians account for growing shares of the economy and electorate in Maryland.
 Immigrants (the foreign-born) make up roughly 1 in 7 Marylanders, and nearly half of them are naturalized U.S. citizens who are eligible to vote.
-“New Americans”—immigrants and the children of immigrants—account for 1 in 10 registered voters in the state.
+“New Americans”—immigrants and the children of immigrants—account for about 1 in 8 registered voters in the state.
 Immigrants are not only integral to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $31.4 billion in consumer purchasing power, and the businesses they own had sales and receipts of $15.6 billion and employed more than 96,000 people at last count.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $34.2 billion in consumer purchasing power, and the businesses they own had sales and receipts of $15.6 billion and employed more than 96,000 people at last count.
 As high-skilled workers, immigrants accounted for more than one-quarter of all scientists in the state, and more than one-fifth of all health care practitioners.
-At a time when the economy is still recovering, Maryland can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Immigrant, Latino, and Asian workers, consumers, and entrepreneurs are integral to Maryland’s economy and tax base—and they are an electoral force with which every politician must reckon.

 Immigrants and their children are growing shares of Maryland’s population and electorate.

-- 10.4% (or 294,065) of registered voters in Maryland were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2008 Census Bureau data by Rob Paral & Associates .
+- 12.2% (or 351,225) of registered voters in Maryland were “New Americans”—naturalized citizens or the U.S.-born children of immigrants who were raised during the current era of immigration from Latin America and Asia which began in 1965—according to an analysis of 2012 Census Bureau data by American Immigration Council .

 Roughly 1 in 7 Marylanders are Latino or Asian.